burnsco/myBlog/src/posts/testing-react.md

 yarn cy:open
 ```

-Cypress records videos and takes screenshots of the app while running test, let's add them to `.gitignore`
+Cypress records videos and takes screenshots of the app while running tests.
+Let's add the folders that Cypress uses for this to `.gitignore`

 ```
   ...